vvvggg/httpd-config/README.md

 ### Run the image

-To run the image has being built in a container, run:
+To run the image has being built in a container:

 ```
 docker run -dit -p 80:80 -p 443:443 httpd-config-test
 ```

-Or you can get and run the container from the image got at [Docker Hub Registry](https://hub.docker.com/r/veguss/httpd-config/):
+Or you can get and run the container from the image at [Docker Hub Registry](https://hub.docker.com/r/veguss/httpd-config/):

 ```
 docker run -dit -p 80:80 -p 443:443 veguss/httpd-config